 “For a parent to discover that their child is emotionally struggling can cause many emotions such as shock, hurt.
 Anger and powerlessness.
 As parent you should also consider off-loading your feelings onto a professional too,” she says.

-You can find a BACP counsellor or psychotherapist via our Therapist directory.
+You can find a BACP counsellor or psychotherapist who specialises in children and young people via our Therapist directory.